Private Practice (TV series): Broadcast

 On May 3, 2007, the backdoor pilot for Private Practice aired on the American Broadcasting Company (ABC) as part of a double episode of Grey's Anatomy titled "The Other Side of This Life."
 The pilot introduced the main characters of Private Practice and provided a brief overview of their roles.
 The cast included Amy Brenneman, Paul Adelstein, Tim Daly, Taye Diggs, Chris Lowell, and Merrin Dungey.

 The two-hour backdoor pilot for Private Practice averaged 21 million viewers, surpassing Grey's Anatomy's third season average of 19.1 million viewers per episode.
 The episode ranked #1 in both the 9:00 PM and 10:00 PM time slots.
 On May 5, 2007, it was announced on The Ellen DeGeneres Show that Private Practice would be part of ABC's 2007 fall lineup.
 The first television promo for the series aired during the Grey's Anatomy Season 3 finale on May 17, 2007, and the series premiere followed on September 26, 2007, averaging 14.41 million viewers, making it the most-watched show in its time slot.
 The series premiered in the UK on July 15, 2008, on LIVING.
 In mid-season 2009, Private Practice was moved to Thursdays at 10:00 PM after Grey's Anatomy to accommodate the return of Lost.
-In May 16, 2011, Sky Living Loves broadcast repeats of Season 3 at 7:00 PM and 12:00 AM.
-In September 5, 2011, Sky Living Loves broadcast repeats of Season 2 at 8:00 AM and 2:00 PM.
+On May 16, 2011, Sky Living Loves broadcast repeats of Season 3 at 7:00 PM and 12:00 AM.
+On September 5, 2011, Sky Living Loves broadcast repeats of Season 2 at 8:00 AM and 2:00 PM.